iylim/track6/week3/README.md

 ![String prototype](console-string-prototype.png)

+Standard function expressions are used to make objects because they have a prototype attached to them.
+However, arrow functions are not useful as constructors.
+Arrow functions do not bind to its own `this` variable and therefore make terrible constructors.

 ### New-ish: ES6 Classes

 A stylistic wrapper to make OOP easier to use is `class` syntax.
 A class is a template that can be used to construct objects.
 If you are more familiar with C-based languages, this will feel right at home.